 - The Office for Students (OfS) is the statutory regulator for higher education in England which uses notifications from students and other third parties as part of its regulatory monitoring activity in order to ensure that providers comply with their ongoing conditions of registration, including having due regard to relevant guidance on how to comply with consumer protection law

-See the OfS’s guidance
+See the OfS’s guidance on student rights

 - The Office of the Independent Adjudicator (OIA) is the independent body set up to review student complaints about higher education providers in England and Wales and issues guidance to share learning from complaints

 See the OIA’s guidance

 - The Competition and Markets Authority (CMA) is the UK’s lead competition and consumer authority.
 It issues advice and guidance to businesses to help them understand their consumer law obligations and to promote compliance.
 It has issued advice for higher education providers on consumer law and taken enforcement action to help secure change across the sector.
 It does not provide advice to individual businesses or consumers and cannot assist with individual complaints.

 See the CMA’s views for providers on consumer law, and its restatement of those views on certain issues.

 Representatives from each of these organisations are part of the Consumer Benefit Forum which was formed following the government’s consultation on the OfS regulatory framework in 2017.